 Honorary Awards

-The METAs currently have two honorary awards: the Unsung Hero of the Theatre (UHOT) Award and the Equity, Diversity, and Inclusion (EDI) Award.
+The METAs currently have one honorary award: the Unsung Hero of the Theatre (UHOT) Award.
 The METAC forms independent ad-hoc committees for each honorary award.
 These committees study all submitted materials for each nominated individual or company, and choose a recipient by deliberating and then voting secretly.
 The METAC may choose to inform the honourees before the ceremony to ensure they will be present and to allow them to prepare an acceptance speech.

 Les Prix Rideau Awards - Ottawa (bilingual)